arcus-azure/arcus.observability/docs/preview/02-getting-started.md

 This page is dedicated to be used as a walkthrough on how to set up Arcus Observability in a new or existing project.
 Arcus Observability is an umbrella term for a set of NuGet packages that kickstart your observability solution.

 ## The basics
 Arcus Observability is split between two major observability backend implementations: OpenTelemetry and Serilog.
-This split gets translated in two different packages:
+This split is translated in two different packages:
 * `Arcus.Observability.Telemetry.OpenTelemetry`
 * `Arcus.Observability.Telemetry.Serilog.Sinks.ApplicationInsights`